xuxiang-liu/xuxiang-liu.github.io/_posts/2022-05-15-EN_Solve-the-problem-of-compling-simulink-hackrf-on-MATLAB-R2019a-and-R2021b.md

 tags: [SDR]
 ---

-Use Hackrf in Matlab under Windows Environemnt.
+Complie the simukink-hackrf in higher Matlab version.
 {: .message }

 In my previous blog i mentioned that in higher Matlab version (>R2016a) there is a problem about compling simulink-hackrf using _mex_.
 After reading this reply <https://github.com/kit-cel/simulink-hackrf/issues/11> and the help document of _mex_, i find the way of compling the simulink-hackrf on Matlab R2019a and R2021b.